bbc/melchett/README.md

 `cacheTtl` | `number` | Maximum number of seconds to store responses in cache (`max-age` is preferred if its value is lower) | `7200`
 `ignoreErrors` | `boolean` | Reject the response if a cache error occurs | `true` `doNotVary` | `string[]` | Array of header names that should _not_ be varied on |  `[]`

+#### Circuit breaker
+If requests begin to fail (status code >= 500) add a circuit breaker to prevent subsequent requests for a predefined time period.
+Reduced traffic can allow the upstream time to recover.
+[Opossum](https://github.com/nodeshift/opossum) is used under the hood to provide this functionality.
+Provide configuration options on the `circuitBreaker` property of the [client configuration object](#configuration).

+Valid configuration options can be found in the [Opossum documentation](https://nodeshift.dev/opossum/#circuitbreaker).

 ### Logging
 To enable, set the `logger` property in the client configuration object to an object that has the following functions: